mihajlotomic/mihajlotomic.github.io/README.md

 - Add local css
 - Add content to about page
 - Add course work and examples]
-- Copmile success stories from current and past students
+- Compile success stories from current and past students